 Understanding the Dynamics of Disconnection from Employment and Assistance, 2011-2014

 Since the creation of TANF in 1996, there has been concern about TANF recipients who leave TANF without finding work, as well as low-income individuals who may be eligible for TANF but are neither receiving TANF nor working.
-Low-income individuals and families who are not employed or receiving public assistance are often referred to as “disconnected.”
+Low-income individuals and families who are not employed or receiving cash assistance are often referred to as “disconnected.”
 According to recent estimates, 20 to 25 percent of low-income single mothers are disconnected from work and TANF for some period of time over the course of a year.
+OPRE launched the Understanding the Dynamics of Disconnection from Employment and Assistance project in 2011 to learn more about the circumstances, experiences, and well-being of disconnected mothers and their children.

 The point of contact is Emily Schmitt.